-"The platform needs to help us understand the inventory we have available, how best it's being sold, and how we can best optimize it from an occupancy and yield perspective," Costa said.
-"It should help streamline our interaction with the buying community or the demand side, making it easier to buy inventory."
+"The system needs to help us understand the inventory we have, how best it's being sold, and how we can best optimize it from an occupancy and yield perspective," Costa said.
+"It needs to help streamline our interaction with the buying community or the demand side."

 A key piece of this system, he said, is the number and type of DSPs to which they are connected.
 The greater the number, the easier it is for an agency or brand to find the media owner's inventory.
-Then there are omnichannel DSPs, which focus on multiple media channels such as display, mobile and DOOH, while others focus only on DOOH.
+Then there are omnichannel DSPs, which focus on multiple media channels such as display, mobile and OOH, while others focus only on OOH.
 Some SSPs, like VIOOH, are DSP agnostic, so a media owner's inventory is made available even to buyers who might not have programmatic DOOH on their radar.

 Once the inventory is discoverable, SSPs can show their value through the deal management capabilities.
-Costa provided a few examples: "How does the platform help me create and publish my deals, help others discover my deals and ctivate those deals?
+Costa provided a few examples: "How does the platform help me create and publish my deals?
+Help others discover my deals?
+Activate those deals?
 How do I create packages?
 How do I leverage data to create those packages?
 How do I fulfill reporting capabilities and analytics around programmatic trades and executions?
 These are all things that are important on the media owner's side, and the SSP plays a major role in them."